greedymelon/inception/README.md

 - fill the .env file:<br>
     change the values with your preferred one.
 Es: DATAB_NAME="Database_name" DATAB_NAME="WordPress"
 - in the nginx.conf modify "yourwebsite.com"
-- this project is meant to run on localhost, so to make it work correctly we have to add this line in the hosts file in our host machine
+- this project is meant to run on localhost, so to make it work correctly we have to add this line in the hosts file in our host machine <br>
-  (substitute "yourwebsite.com" with your website's name)
+  (substitute "yourwebsite.com" with your website's name) <br>
-    127.0.0.1  "yourwebsite.com"
+    127.0.0.1  "yourwebsite.com" <br>
+The Makefile is meant only for Mac and linux host machine, the instruction to run it on windows are at the end of this section. <br>
+Using the Makefile on Linux or Mac <br>
 then ```make``` to build the images of the containers<br>
 ````
 make